-Finding Maps, Atlases, Air Photographs and GIS Data
+Finding Maps, Atlases, Aerial Photographs and GIS Data

 Locating Unfamiliar Place Names

 If you need to locate an unfamiliar place name, you will find a wide range of gazetteers and atlases containing indexes of place names in the T.R.
 Smith Map Collection.
-The staff on duty will be glad to recommend the best place-name index for your purpose.
+Staff at the Map Collection service desk will be happy to recommend the best place-name index for your purposes.
 They can also help you to locate the place on a map.

-Outside our open hours you will find atlases in the reference areas of Anschutz, Watson and Spencer Libraries.
+Some atlases are also available for viewing at the Spencer Research Library.
 Alternatively, there are gazetteers for both American and foreign place names at the U.S. Geological Survey's website.

 Finding Paper Sheet Maps